A Safe Bet

 Learn the common local phrases before leaving✓ Learn one unusual phrase

-Don’t bother studying local phrases before you travel.
-It’s a waste of your time.
-You'll learn everything you need to know—like how to say "please," "thank you," and "hello”—out of necessity pretty much immediately when you get there.
+You'll learn everything you need to know, like how to say "please," "thank you," and "hello," out of necessity pretty much immediately when you get there.

 If you want to study the local language before you go, learn something out of the ordinary.
-Something like, “I'm from Canada and do handstands for exercise."
+For example, "I'm from Canada and do handstands for exercise."
 Locals won't see it coming and will find it hilarious.
-Unlike a standard "hello" or "thank you,” an unusual phrase will make you new friends and open new doors to extraordinary travel stories.
+And, unlike a standard "hello" or "thank you," such an unusual phrase will make you new friends and open new doors to extraordinary travel stories.

 Don't exchange currency at the airport

 Not all airport currency exchange offices are rip-offs.
 Some offer the best rates in town.